svanderbleek/rwr/README.md

 ## rwr language

-We will implement rwr a javascript rewriting interpreter.
+ee will implement rwr a javascript rewriting interpreter.
 The API is minimal.

 ```
 match(expression, rule)